ytdl-org/youtube-dl/README.md

 This command will update youtube-dl if you have already installed it.
 See the [pypi page](https://pypi.python.org/pypi/youtube_dl) for more information.

+**Tip:** If you want to install youtube-dl with shell completion and man pages on your Linux machine, using the above `pip` command is the recommend way to do so.

 OS X users can install youtube-dl with [Homebrew](https://brew.sh/):

     brew install youtube-dl